 |Don Newcombe Special Advisor to the Chairman|

-Ten years after his retirement in 1960, Newcombe started the Dodgers' Community Relations Department in 1970.
-He makes dozens of appearances throughout the Los Angeles area each season, speaking to youngsters and participating in the Dodgers' Alumni Association.
-In that role, he has helped numerous people in their battles against substance abuse.
+Newcombe continues to make dozens of appearances throughout the Los Angeles area each season, speaking to youngsters and participating in the Dodgers' Alumni Association.
+Through the years, he has helped numerous people, in and out of baseball, with their battles against substance abuse.

 |< Close Window >||< Print >|